ropensci/MtreeRing/README.md

 ### 1. Image upload

 Once your launch the app, you can upload tree ring images from local hard disk.
 [Here](https://github.com/jingningshi/test001/blob/master/man/figures/001.png) is a sample image with the resolution of 1200 dpi.
+In the following sections, this image is used for the demonstration of ring-width measurement.

 ### 2. Path creation